livingstonb/DT_Consumption_Adj_Costs/README.md

 ## Replicating the experiments in Fuster, Kaplan, and Zafar (2020)

-The script *master_replication.py* is provided to solve for the calibrations presented in the paper and compute statistics.

 ### The calibrations

 The desired calibration must be selected prior to running the code.
-This is done in the *CHOOSE CALIBRATION* section in *master_replication.py*.
+This is done in the *CHOOSE REPLICATION* section in *master.py*.
 The parameters specific to each calibration can be viewed in the subsequent sections of the script.
-Note than any parameters not explicitly set in *master_replication.py* will take their default values, which are declared in *Defaults.py*.
+Note than any parameters not explicitly set in *calibrations.py* will take the default values declared in *Defaults.py*.

+### Running custom calibrations

+To run other calibrations, it is necessary to modify the code in which the calibration dictionary is consructed, or write new code for that purpose.
+The calibration dictionaries are created in *calibrations.py*.
+To target a particular statistic via a numerical solver, I've written the *Calibrator* class which allows one to set the variables to be varied, bounds on those variables, and the target statistics.
+Note that varying the adjustment cost to hit different MPC statistics can be tricky, I suggest looking at the settings I used in *load_calibrations* in *calibrations.py*.

 ### Output